patrickdavey/vimwiki_markdown/README.md

 Currently you will need to make sure you are running the dev branch of vimwiki, or add that commit in yourself

-## Druby

-The version 0.1 introduced Druby which we use to greatly speed up the process.
-You might want to stick with the 0.0.x version if things get interesting.

 ## Setup

 Ensure that your vimiwiki directive in your .vimrc is setup for markdown.
 For